tomreeves/webpack-ssr-redux-boilerplate/README.md

 - Styled Components
 - Code splitting

 Probably not production ready and definitely not yet optimised.
-Threw in a proxy layer so you can easily collate and map various datasources.

 Install:
 ```bash